chandanasugathan/AutomateBrowser/README.md

 1. Download the AutomateBrowser.py file to your system.
 2. Change the REPO_PATH variable to current file location.
 3. Copy chromedriver that was download earlier to this location.
+4. Find the variables "email" and "password" and enter your own credentials for office365 account.
-4. Recommended to run using command line.
+5. Recommended to run using command line.
 "python AutomationBrowser.py"